awu-lgtm/Contextual-bandits/readme.md

 All the models except RegCB learn quite quickly.

 We use final average cost as our judge of model performance, since it captures how each model balances exploration and exploitation.
 For this dataset, final average cost is simply the negative of the proportion of actions predicted correctly.
 Final average costs were -0.707, -0.698, -0.686, -0.232 for Greedy, Greedy with warmup, Open Cover, and RegCB respectively.
 Greedy performs the best as expected and the difference between warmup and no warmup is small.
 Interestingly, RegCB does very poorly in this dataset.
-This could be due to the dataset not meeting RegCB's assumptions.
+This could be due to the dataset not meeting RegCB's assumptions [[1]](#1).

 We can compare our results to an ideal MAB model that knows the best action (`Obesity_Type_II`) from the start.
 This would only achieve -0.156 cost (proportion of `Obesity_Type_II` to entire dataset), making Greedy almost 5x better.
 This is a significant increase and shows how important context can be.